About Us

 Commentary

-Lean hog futures rallied back on Wednesday, with contracts up $1.40 to $2.35.
-The national average base hog negotiated price from USDA was $1.07
+Lean hog futures posted $1.07 to $1.75 against on Tuesday with April down 35 cents.
+The USDA national average base hog negotiated price was down 23

 Full commentary...